Spätzle

 (German egg dumplings)

-Spätzle (SHPEHT-sluh) is a simple egg dumpling popular in southwestern Germany and parts of Switzerland and Austria.
-It is served as a side dish, often with roast pork, sausages, schnitzel or goulash.
+Spätzle (SHPEHT-sluh) is a simple egg dumpling originating in the Swabian region of southwestern Germany and in parts of Switzerland and Austria.
+This soft and savory pasta is served as a side dish, often with roast pork, sausages, schnitzel or goulash.
+Spätzle can also be baked into casseroles or stirred into soups and stews, like the famous “Gaisburger Marsch” from Stuttgart.

 Ingredients

-1. Sift the flour, salt, pepper and optional nutmeg together in a large bowl.
+• Sift the flour, salt, pepper and optional nutmeg together in a large bowl.
 In a smaller bowl beat together the eggs and milk or water.
-Mix the egg mixture into the dry ingredients and beat well with a fork or whisk until smooth.
+Mix the egg mixture into the dry ingredients and beat enthusiastically with a fork or whisk until smooth.
+Try to lift the batter up as you beat it to incorporate air, which will make your dumplings lighter and fluffier.
 Add a little more liquid or flour as needed to get a thick and elastic yet pourable consistency.

-• Another way to make the spätzle is to spread a thin layer of batter on a smooth cutting board and scrape pieces off into the boiling water with a knive.
+• Using a Spätzlebrett: The old-fashioned way to make the spätzle is to spread a thin layer of batter on a smooth, moistened cutting board and to then scrape pieces off into the boiling water with a knive.
 You can also use a spätzle press, a utensil that looks a lot like a potato ricer but with bigger holes.

 • Käsespätzle (Cheese spaetzle): Layer spätzle with shredded Emmenthaler cheese in a greased casserole dish.
 Bake at 350 degrees F until the cheese is melted, 15 to 20 minutes.
 Top with onions browned in butter, sprinkle with chopped parsley and serve.